maiska/qubes-doc.rtd/user/security-in-qubes/mfa.rst

 ---------------------------------------------------

 Most use cases for the hardware tokens can be achieved exactly as described by the manufacturer or other instructions found online.
 One usually just needs to attach the token (e.g. YubiKey) to the corresponding app qube to get the same result (see the documentation on how to use :doc:`USB devices </user/how-to-guides/how-to-use-usb-devices>` in Qubes OS accordingly).
-The recommended way for using CTAP in Qubes is described `here <https://www.qubes-os.org/doc/ctap-proxy/>`__.
+The recommended way for using CTAP in Qubes is described :doc:`here </user/security-in-qubes/ctap-proxy>`.

 Multi-factor login for Qubes OS
 -------------------------------